 “The term originated in the United States in 1987–1988 (specifically, from Newscasters at KTLA, a television station in Los Angeles, California), when a rash of freeway shootings occurred on the Interstate 405, 110, and 10 freeways in Los Angeles.
 These shooting sprees even spawned a response from the AAA Motor Club to its members on how to respond to drivers with road rage or aggressive maneuvers and gestures. (en)” (Source – DBPedia).

-Sometimes a person can feel slighted by something that was just part of the stop and go driving in Los Angeles.
-When this happens, our Los Angeles road rage accident attorneys can help the injured car accident victims get money for their injuries and damages.
+Sometimes a person can feel slighted by something that was just part of the stop-and-go driving in Los Angeles.
+When this happens, our Los Angeles road rage accident attorneys can help injured car accident victims get money for their injuries and damages.

 What Does California Law Say About Road Rage?

-There are three main types of law at play in a road rage case.
+Three main types of law are at play in a road rage case.

-- Civil Law.
-Another type of law at play in a road rage case in civil law.
+Civil Law.
+Another type of law at play in a road rage case is civil law.
 Civil law allows civil plaintiffs to sue individual bad actors for monetary compensation as civil defendants under negligence or intentional tort theory.

-- Although punitive damages are sometimes available as an extraordinary component of a motor vehicle accident case in civil court, they are held to a clear and convincing evidence standard.
+Althoughpunitive damages are sometimes availableas an extraordinary component of a motor vehicle accident case in civil court, they are held to a clear and convincing evidence standard.
 So here, a court or jury decides your ordinary damages for pain, suffering, and economic losses.
-And the lessened burden would be the "preponderance of the evidence" standard.
+And the lessened burden would be the “preponderance of the evidence” standard.
 Either way, in a civil case, the goal is to hire a superior personal injury attorney to maximize your settlement or verdict against a civil defendant.
-Self-representation is statistically proven to be a lousy idea insofar as recovering the maximum compensation, even after paying the attorney's fees and costs back.
+Self-representation is statistically proven to be a lousy idea insofar as recovering the maximum compensation, even after paying back the attorney’s fees and costs.